 From 2010 to 2012, we awarded our executive officers market stock units ("MSUs").
 MSUs are restricted stock units that vest three years from the date of grant.
-As of December 31, 2014, there are 98,381 unvested MSUs outstanding, which represent awards granted in 2012.
-The unrecognized compensation cost related to the MSUs was less than \$0.1 million as of December 31, 2014 and is expected to be recognized on a straight-line basis over a weighted average period of 2 months.
-For the years ended December 31, 2014, 2013, and 2012, we recorded approximately \$0.3 million, \$0.8 million and \$0.9 million, respectively, of compensation expense related to MSUs.
+The actual number of shares issued to each executive officer at the vesting date is based on the Company's total shareholder return over a three-year period.
+In March 2015, the remaining 99,047 outstanding MSUs vested, resulting in the issuance of 148,572 shares of common stock, before income tax withholding.
+There are no MSUs remaining following this vesting.
+For the year ended December 31, 2015, we recorded less than \$0.1 million of compensation expense related to MSUs.
+For the years ended December 31, 2014 and 2013, we recorded approximately \$0.3 million and \$0.8 million, respectively, of compensation expense related to MSUs.
 The compensation expense for the year ended December 31, 2013 includes \$0.2 million related to the accelerated vesting of awards in connection with the departure of our former President and Chief Operating Officer on May 1, 2013.